José Tous Soto

 José Tous Soto (October 2, 1874 – March 22, 1933) was a Puerto Rican politician and former Senator and Representative.

 Early years and education

 José Tous Soto was born in San Lorenzo on October 2, 1874.
-He graduated with a law degree from the University of Oviedo in Spain.
+He graduated with a Doctorate in Civil Law from the University of Oviedo in Spain.

+Appointed as judge

+He was appointed Associate Judge of the District Court of Arecibo.
+In 1903 Soto sits as district judge of the important office of San Juan, then moving to Ponce again, where he served until 1908.

 Political career

 Party alliance

 Tous began his political career with the Liberal Fusionist Party, led by Luis Muñoz Rivera.
 He then joined the Republican Party.

 Legislator

 In 1900, he was chosen to occupy a seat in the House of Delegates of Puerto Rico, representing the district of Guayama.
 In 1914, he was elected for another term, this time representing the district of Ponce.

 In 1917, Tous was a member of the first Puerto Rican Senate established by the Jones-Shafroth Act.
 He represented the District VI (Guayama).

 Served as Speaker of the Puerto Rico House of Representatives from 1925 to 1930.

-When the Campbell Project was presented in 1922, Tous opposed to it.
+When the Campbell autonomy plan was presented in Congress in 1922, Tous opposed it.
 The project offered Puerto Rico the possible development of an autonomous state.